Repairs and responsibilities if you rent from a private landlord or letting agent

 Your home must also meet a basic level of repair called the 'tolerable standard' if it's to be fit for you to live in.
 Your home may not be fit to live in if:

-it has a bad problem with rising or penetrating damp
+it has problems with rising or penetrating damp

-it doesn't have adequate ventilation, natural and artificial light or heating
+it does not have enough ventilation, natural and artificial light or heating

-it doesn't have a sink with hot and cold water
+it does not have an acceptable fresh water supply or a sink with hot and cold water

-it doesn't have a fixed bath or shower and wash basin with hot and cold water
+it does not have an indoor toilet, a fixed bath or shower and a washbasin with hot and cold water

-it doesn't have a good drainage and sewerage system
+it does not have a good drainage and sewerage system

-there are no satisfactory cooking facilities (this doesn't mean your landlord has to provide you with a cooker, but there must be somewhere suitable for you to install your own cooking facilities)
+there are no cooking facilities – this does not mean the landlord has to provide a cooker, but there must be somewhere suitable for you to install your own

 Structure and exterior